Iterum Therapeutics to Present Data at IDWeek 2022

 New data on the efficacy of sulopenem in an animal model of anthrax

-/EIN News/ -- DUBLIN, Ireland and CHICAGO, Oct.
-17, 2022 (GLOBE NEWSWIRE) -- Iterum Therapeutics plc (Nasdaq: ITRM) (the Company), a clinical-stage pharmaceutical company focused on developing next generation oral and IV antibiotics to treat infections caused by multi-drug resistant pathogens in both community and hospital settings, today announced that two posters will be presented at the Infectious Disease Society of America’s IDWeek 2022.
+DUBLIN, Ireland and CHICAGO, Oct.
+17, 2022 (GLOBE NEWSWIRE) -- Iterum Therapeutics plc ITRM (the Company), a clinical-stage pharmaceutical company focused on developing next generation oral and IV antibiotics to treat infections caused by multi-drug resistant pathogens in both community and hospital settings, today announced that two posters will be presented at the Infectious Disease Society of America's IDWeek 2022.

 The hybrid conference will be held from October 19-23 at the Walter E. Washington Convention Center in Washington, D.C.
 Posters will be available for registrants on the IDWeek Interactive Program and the IDWeek Mobile App starting on October 19, 8 a.m.
 ET.
 Onsite attendees can view posters from Oct.
 20-22 from 8 a.m. to 6 p.m.